 The heart of Trinidad, Cuba is its Plaza Mayor.
 This beautiful square was built at the time of the maximum wealth of the city, when it was rich thanks to the sugarcane plantations.
 The square is surrounded by colorful historic buildings dating back to the 18th and 19th centuries.

 As one of the main attractions in town, Plaza Mayor is crowded with tourists.
 Along with tourists there are many touts.
 Be prepared for some cat calling, ladies!

 The Convento de San Francisco is one of the most visible buildings in Trinidad.
 Its bright yellow tower can be seen from various parts of town.
 It’s a famous landmark, where people love taking a postcard photo.
 The convent is now a museum with an exhibit about the Cuban revolution.
 Its main attraction, however, it the tower from where there is a splendid view of the city below.

 Museo Histórico Municipal, aka Palacio Cantero

-The Museo Histórico Municipal is the most interesting one in Trinidad.
+The Museo Histórico Municipal is the most interesting in Trinidad.
 It’s housed in a mansion off Plaza Mayor that used to belong to the Borrell family and was then bought by Kanter (or Cantero), a German planter.
 Its exhibit includes lots of objects that date back to the slave trade times.
-Yet, it’s the views from the tower that make it worth the price.
+Yet, it’s once again the views from the tower that make it worth the price.

 Museo de Arquitectura